The Osterman Weekend (film): Critical response

 Critics reacted unfavorably towards the film, with one of the common complaints being that the story was full of plot holes.
 Roger Ebert wrote, "I do not understand this movie.
 I sat before the screen, quiet, attentive and alert, and gradually a certain anger began to stir inside me, because the movie was not holding up its side of the bargain.
 It was making no sense.
 I don't demand that all movies make sense.
 I sometimes enjoy movies that make no sense whatsoever, if that's their intention.
 But a thriller is supposed to hold together in some sort of logical way, isn't it?'"
 The Chicago Readers Dave Kehr has stated, "The structure is a mess...which ultimately makes it too difficult to tell whether its oddly compelling qualities are the result of a coherent artistic strategy or the cynical carelessness of a director sidelined."
 Vincent Canby of the New York Times wrote that it was "incomprehensible" and "full of gratuitous sex and violence", but "has a kind of hallucinatory craziness to it".
-It currently holds a 42% approval rating on Rotten Tomatoes from 19 reviews.
+It currently holds a 45% approval rating on Rotten Tomatoes from 20 reviews.

 Home media

 Thorn EMI picked up the initial video rights; a laserdisc edition was published by Image Entertainment.
-It is currently available on DVD and Blu-ray from Anchor Bay Entertainment, which has included the director's cut of the film on its DVD release, but it is sourced from the only known copy in existence, a low-quality, full-screen videotape.
+It is currently available on DVD and Blu-ray from Anchor Bay Entertainment, which has included the director's cut of the film on its DVD release, but sourced from a low-quality, full-screen videotape.

+In 2022, the Australian distributor Imprint released a 2-disc limited edition Blu-ray of The Osterman Weekend.
+Disc 1 includes a 1080p high-definition presentation of the theatrical cut in 1.78:1 aspect ratio and an alternative unrestored presentation of the film in 1.66:1 aspect ratio scanned from a 35mm German print.
+Disc 2 includes a 1080p high-definition, unrestored 2K scan of the director's cut sourced from Sam Peckinpah's personal 35mm negative.
+The release also includes two audio commentaries and several documentaries, including the feature documentary Alpha to Omega: Exposing “The Osterman Weekend”.